prudvi-m/thesis/README.md

 python manage.py createsuperuser
 ```

-When prompted, enter a username, email, and password.
+When prompted, enter a user_name, email, and password.

 ## Run the application